 How to do EZ Bar Reverse Curl

-You can perform this variation of the reverse curl using an EZ bar in the same way as the traditional reverse barbell curl except that your palms are facing your body (overhand grip).
+You can perform this variation of the reverse curl using an EZ bar in the same way as the traditional reverse barbell curl with a pronated grip.

 Reverse Barbell Curl Tips